 - people who want to make their lives better,

-- people who want to figure out what went wrong and to make the necessary adjustment,
+- people who figure out what went wrong and then make the necessary adjustment,

 - people who want to increase the quality of life of other people and to make this a better world for everyone.

-This blog is published for people who are intense, passionate, purposeful, serious, aware-life-longer learners who are focused and on a mission.
+This blog is published for people who are passionate and intense.

 This blog is published for people whose good fortune has been advanced further and further as the result of their ability to put themselves in the right place at the right time.

-- My goal in publishing this blog is to increase understanding of issues important to me including (a) what is really going on in the world, (b) how to live a healthier highly functional longer life, (c) why people do what they are doing, and (d) what is worth investing time, energy and other resources in.
+- My goal in publishing this blog is to increase understanding of issues important to me including (a) what is really going on in the world, (b) how to live a healthy highly functional long life, (c) why people do what they are doing, and (d) what is worth investing time, energy and other resources in.